Accessing SUSE Updates in AWS. When do you need a private repository?

 How does the private repo mirror patches?

-The private repo instance will mirror content from the SUSE Customer Center (SCC) rather than the Public Cloud Update Infrastructure, connectivity to the SCC can either be via an AWS Internet Gateway in a public subnet or traffic can flow via the customer data center
+The private repository instance will mirror content from the SUSE Customer Center (SCC) or with the new functionality in SUSE Manager, the Public Cloud Update Infrastructure.
+Connectivity to the SCC (or Update Infrastructure Servers) can either be via an AWS Internet Gateway in a public subnet or traffic can flow via the customer data center.

 It is worth noting that both these solutions connect directly to SUSE’s Customer Center, there are three key prerequisites in order for PAYG customers to be able to connect a private repo to the SCC.

 - An account in the SUSE Customer Center

 - In the case of RMT, SUSE Subscription entitlement needs to exist in the SCC for the products that need to be patched.
 When needed, customers choose to buy this subscription entitlement and use a BYOS instance as the private repository.

 Exactly what subscriptions are required and how these are purchased depends on which versions of SUSE Linux are running (SLES or SLES for SAP) and which Private Repository Tool is used (SUSE Manager or RMT).